helrond/clbsj.org/_posts/2026-02-18-a-sacred-invitation.md

 ---
 When sacred seasons overlap, it is not coincidence — it is invitation.

-🔥 Burn brighter, with purpose.<br>
+🔥 Burn brighter, with purpose<br>
-🐎 Move forward, with humility.<br>
+🐎 Move forward, with humility<br>
 ❤️ Grow stronger, with compassion

 -----